Notifications with file descriptors

 structures.
 The data.fd

-attribute of an epoll_event
+attribute in epoll_event

 indicates which file descriptor is ready.